topStrip1

 By gently encouraging your friend to engage in positive activities, you're not only providing them with tools for managing their depression but also rekindling the light within them.

-In the journey of supporting a friend through depression, it's essential to recognize that your well-being is interconnected with theirs.
-Just as a flower needs sunlight and nourishment to bloom, your role as a supportive friend requires tending to your own emotional garden.
+In order to support a friend with depression, you have to be able to support yourself as well.
 By prioritizing self-care and extending the same compassion to yourself, you ensure that you can continue to be a steady anchor for your friend.

 1. Set Boundaries: While your commitment is unwavering, it's important to establish healthy boundaries.
 Recognize your limitations and communicate them openly with your friend.
 This helps prevent emotional burnout and ensures that you can provide consistent support.